 Schedule an Appointment to Diagnose Your Pain Today

-If you live with pain that seems to worsen as barometric pressure drops, you may suffer from osteoarthritis.
+If you live with pain that seems to worsen as barometric pressure drops, you may suffer from osteoarthritis symptoms.
 To diagnose and treat the cause of your chronic pain, call us at RightPath Pain and Spine Centers in Davenport, FL today to schedule an appointment with Dr. Tom M. Porter, MD.

-Dr. Porter is highly trained and experienced and specializes in treating conditions that cause chronic spine or limb pain.
+Dr. Porter is highly trained and experienced and specializes in treating osteoarthritis symptoms that cause chronic spine or limb pain.
 If you’re sick and tired of living in agony, but not ready to commit to major surgery, he can help you restore your quality of life through injection therapy, physical therapy, or a combination of non-invasive therapies that will work for you.